opsdroid/opsdroid/docs/matchers/regex.md

 In order to enable regex skills, you must set the `enabled` parameter to true in the parsers section of the opsdroid configuration file.

-If a skill is configured with both the regex and some other NLU matcher, users who don't use NLU will get a simple regex match.
+If a skill is configured with both the regex and some other NLU matcher then users who don't use NLU will get a simple regex match.
 However, users with some other NLU configured will get matches on more flexible messages, but they will not see duplicate responses where the regex also matched.

 ```yaml
 parsers: